DocNow/diffengine/README.md

 diffengine is a utility for watching RSS feeds to see when story content changes.
 When new content is found a snapshot is saved at the Internet Archive, and a diff is generated for sending to social media.
 The hope is that it can help draw attention to the way news is being shaped on the web.
+It also creates a database of changes over time that can be useful for research purposes.

 Thanks for the inspiration of [nyt_diff] and [NewsDiffs] which *almost* did what was needed, but not quite.
 Through the magic of [feedparser] and [readability]